Skip to content

 Intermediate

-Sometimes called the Hook's little sister, 38th Avenue is a user-friendly right reef that handles south and west swells.
+38th Avenue, also called Jack's by some surf reports and locals, is a user-friendly right reef that handles south and west swells.
 It offers long rides at lower tide and is popular with longboarders and groms.

 Pleasure Point